tpetricek/tomasp.net/source/blog/2017/design-side-of-pl.md

 of Smalltalk, this was a part of [more ambitious Dynabook design vision](https://en.wikipedia.org/wiki/Dynabook), yet, when you read the [Wikipedia page on Smalltalk](https://en.wikipedia.org/wiki/Smalltalk), it spends half of the page on syntax and control structures and says very little about the design thinking behind it.
-Similarly, I find type providers interesting because they changes how we interact with data and can perhaps [democratizing access to data](https://thegamma.net/), yet, [my aforementioned paper](http://tomasp.net/academic/papers/fsharp-data/) was accepted because it had sufficiently convincing proofs.
+Similarly, I find type providers interesting because they change how we interact with data and can perhaps [democratizing access to data](https://thegamma.net/), yet, [my aforementioned paper](http://tomasp.net/academic/papers/fsharp-data/) was accepted because it had sufficiently convincing proofs.